follmann/favicon_maker/README.md

     FaviconMaker::Generator.create_versions(options) do |filepath|
       Rails.logger.info "Created favicon: #{filepath}"
     end
+## Base Image Guideline
+Choose the version with the biggest dimension as your base image.
+Currently the size 114x114 for newer iOS devices marks the upper limit.
+So just create a PNG with 24 or 32 Bit color depth and 114x114 document size.
+Downscaling of images always works better than upscaling.

 ## Copyright

-Copyright (c) 2011 Andreas Follmann.
+&copy; 2011 Andreas Follmann.
 See LICENSE for details.